Lectures: Tuesday 9 am, FAB 0.03 (2023)

 Historiography, taught in the Department since 1968, has been designed to complement the learning which students will have done so far in their work in the Department, both in core and optional modules.
 For all students taking it, Historiography I and II provide an overview of ‘doing History’ from the later eighteenth-century to today.
 Both modules allow to understand the theories and methodologies, underpinning historical research and writing in the past and present.
 The central message of both modules is that the changing theories and methodology used in academic history writing since the 18th century are intellectual expressions of and engagements with the wider socio-cultural context of the time and place.
 The reconstruction of the historical ‘context’ of a historian or a particular piece of historical writing is therefore vital.
 All history writing, past and present, necessarily reflects the values and norms of the time in which it is written.

 Teaching and Learning

 The module Historiography II runs in terms 2.
 Teaching is through 9 x 1-hour lectures.
-All the lectures take place on Tuesday 10-11 and 12-1 (room TBA).
 The lectures are followed by 9 x 1 hour seminars.
 Seminar groups will normally consist of 12-16 students.
 Times and venues for the seminars will be arranged before the beginning of term and the first lecture.